Shopping for Christmas lights and have Questions about what all the specifications mean?

 Here is a quick guide to the specifications for our major product lines.

 Light Strings (Pre-wired LED and Incandescent)

-Lead length: Length of wire between male plug and first light.
+Lead wire length.
+Distance between male plug and first bulb.

 Tail length: Length of wire between last plug and female plug.
 Note that the sum of the lead length and tail length will be the distance between the light strings when wired in series.